stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 The newcomers were indeed Kurds, but of a dialect obscure and puzzling to exact philology.
 Such of them as worked lived mostly as dock-hands and unlicenced pedlars, though frequently serving in Greek restaurants and tending corner news stands.
-Most of them, however, had no visible means of support; and were obviously connected with underworld pursuits, of which smuggling and &ldquo;bootlegging&rdquo;
-were the least indescribable.
+Most of them, however, had no visible means of support; and were obviously connected with underworld pursuits, of which smuggling and  "bootlegging " were the least indescribable.
 They had come in steamships, apparently tramp freighters, and had been unloaded by stealth on moonless nights in rowboats which stole under a certain wharf and followed a hidden canal to a secret subterranean pool beneath a house.
 This wharf, canal,